Aleppo soap: History

-Today most Aleppo soap, especially that containing more than 16% of laurel oil, is exported to Europe and East Asia.
+Today most Aleppo soap, especially that containing more than 16% of laurel oil (considered higher in quality), is exported to Europe and East Asia.

+In December 2024, the "craftsmanship of Aleppo Ghar soap" was recognized by UNESCO as an Intangible cultural heritage.

 Manufacturing process

 Traditional Aleppo soap is made by the "hot process".
 First, the olive oil is brought into a large, in-ground vat along with water and lye.
 Underneath the vat, there is an underground fire that heats the contents to a boil.
 Boiling lasts three days while the oil reacts with the lye and water to become a thick liquid soap.

 The laurel oil is added at the end of the process, and after it is mixed in, the mix is taken from the vat and poured over a large sheet of waxed paper on the floor of the factory.
 At this point, the soap is a large, green, flat mass, and it is allowed to cool down and harden for about a day.
 While the soap is cooling, workers with planks of wood strapped to their feet walk over the soap to try to smooth out the batch and make it an even thickness.

 The soap is then cut into cubes.
 The cubes of soap are stacked in staggered cylinders to allow maximum air exposure.
 Once they have dried sufficiently, they are put into a special subterranean chamber to be aged for six months to a year.
 While it is aging, the soap goes through several chemical changes.
 The free alkaline content of the soap (the alkaline which did not react with the oil during saponification) breaks down upon slow reaction with air.
 The moisture content of the soap is also reduced, making the soap hard and long-lasting.
 And lastly, the color of the outside of the soap turns pale gold, while the inside remains green.

 Modern Aleppo soaps are manufactured using a "cold process" and contain olive and laurel oils, and may contain a variety of herbs and/or essential oils.